yiisoft/db-migration/docs/en/testing.md

 - [PostgreSQL](https://github.com/yiisoft/db-pgsql)
 - [SQLite](https://github.com/yiisoft/db-sqlite)

-## Github actions
+## GitHub actions

-All our packages have github actions by default, so you can test your [contribution](https://github.com/yiisoft/db/blob/master/.github/CONTRIBUTING.md) in the cloud.
+All our packages have GitHub actions by default, so you can test your [contribution](https://github.com/yiisoft/db/blob/master/.github/CONTRIBUTING.md) in the cloud.

 > Note: We recommend pull requesting in draft mode until all tests pass.

 ## Docker images

 For greater ease it is recommended to use Docker containers for each DBMS, for this you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that in the root directory of each package.

 - [MSSQL 2022](https://github.com/yiisoft/db-mssql/blob/master/docker-compose.yml)
 - [MySQL 8](https://github.com/yiisoft/db-mysql/blob/master/docker-compose.yml)